thoughtram/blog/_posts/2016-02-22-angular-2-change-detection-explained.md

 ## Change Detection

 Okay cool, we now know when change detection is triggered, but how is it performed?
-Well, the first thing we need to notice is that, in Angular 2, **each component has its own change detector**.
+Well, the first thing we need to notice is that, in Angular, **each component has its own change detector**.

 <img style="background: #0c4eb2; padding: 0 1em;" src="/images/cd-tree-2.svg">